Skip to content

 Best Air Bike UK 2026: Assault and Fan Bikes Compared

 An air bike is the most honest piece of cardio kit you can own.
 There is nowhere to hide: the fan pushes back exactly as hard as you do, your arms and legs work together, and a 30-second interval will have you gasping in a way no spin bike manages.
 That is exactly why CrossFit boxes, boxers and conditioning coaches all swear by them, and short bursts of this kind of high-intensity work are proven to lift your VO2 max (HIIT study).
-This guide rounds up the best air bikes in the UK for 2026, from cheap fan bikes for the odd HIIT session up to the gym-standard Assault AirBike, with real specs, prices and honest cons for each.
+This guide rounds up the best air bikes you can actually buy in the UK for 2026, from a compact budget fan bike up to full size assault bikes, with real specs, prices and honest cons for each.

 How we chose

 We researched the most popular air bikes on Amazon UK rather than testing every single unit ourselves over months.
 We read through owner reviews, manufacturer specs and expert round-ups to weigh up fan smoothness, build quality, weight rating, monitor features and value.
-Prices and specs are correct at the time of writing and can change often, so always check the current details on the product page before you buy.
+Every bike below was checked as genuinely in stock and buyable at the time of writing.
+Prices and specs change often, so always check the current details on the product page before you buy.

 Check price on Amazon